frePPLe/frepple/doc/integration-guide/rest-api/api-from-the-command-line.rst

    curl -H 'Accept: application/json; indent=4' -u admin:admin http://127.0.0.1:8000/api/input/demand/?format=json

-To just get a filtered list of sales orders withe quantity equal or above 200, and with location *factory 2* (the URL needs escaping, the spaces and & were replaced by ``%20`` and ``\&``) in JSON format:
+To just get a filtered list of sales orders with quantity equal or above 200, and with location *factory 2* (the URL needs escaping, the spaces and & were replaced by ``%20`` and ``\&``) in JSON format:

 ::